leo0514/vpc-on-classic-network/Fortigate_300C_Conf.md

 ![enter image description here](./images/vpc-vpn-fg-figure.png)

-### To create a secure connection with the remote Fortigate peer
+### Creating a secure connection with the remote Fortigate peer
 {: #to-create-a-secure-connection-with-the-remote-fortigate-peer}

 Go to **VPN \> IPsec \> Tunnels** and create a new custom tunnel or edit an existing tunnel.